eigerco/polka-storage-book/src/glossary.md

 A deadline is one of the multiple points during a proving period when proofs for some partitions are due.

-For more information on deadlines, you can read the original Filecoin specification:
+For more information on deadlines, read the original Filecoin specification:
 <https://spec.filecoin.io/#section-algorithms.pos.post.design>

 ### Extrinsics